indrajitr/prezto/modules/archive/README.md

 Provides functions to create, list, and extract archives.

+This module must be loaded **before** the *completion* module so that the provided completion definitions are loaded.

 ## Functions

 - `archive` creates an archive based on the provided archive name.